CYBER LABOUR

 2015 - 2017

 Vatanajyankur’s exploration of everyday and domestic work is particularly telling of her Thai homeland.
-A place where, for many, daily chores aren’t always assisted by electronic contraptions or white goods but are time-consuming, physically exhausting, and often the task of women.
 The videos’ happy, day-glow colours, dark humour and undercurrents of violence, however, bring a universality and contemporary currency to the historical trajectory of feminist art.
 It is telling, for instance, that she describes her performances as “meditation postures”, when such gruelling tests of resilience and fear are quite the opposite of what we might think of now as zen.
 But, for Vatanajyankur, extreme physical endurance offers a way to free herself from her mind: a mechanism to lose her sense of being.
 This deliberate objectification, she says, turns her body into sculpture.

 Vertical Works